baddeo/creative-coding/presentation/presentation.md

 By making a Web comic today, you will get to know the **fabrics** of the Web (HTML, CSS and JavaScript), and become **confident** to use code to **express your ideas creatively**.

-I don't expect you to become a skilled coder.
-You may want to become a fashion designer, or a ...
+Today is not about becoming proficient coders (although this could be your starting point), but rather to become **confident in tinkering with code**.
+To see code as a **toolbox**, and not something **scary** or too **complex**.

+You may want to become a fashion designer, or a (ask)?
 However as a **creative professional in the 21st century you can’t be Web-illiterate**.
 Just like you have to be able to read and write, and do some maths.
 You need to understand a bit of code.

 Being Web-literate will enable you to use the Web as an open platform, a place where you can be a **maker**, instead of a **consumer**.

 ##